abaez/ta-common/README.md

 require("common")
 ```

 Much of the modules are self initializing.
-However, some do need to either be
+However, some do need to be enabled
-enabled under `common/init.lua` or to be enabled in `_USERHOME/init.lua`.
+in `_USERHOME/init.lua`.

 * `themer`: The default randomly picks from themes in `_USERHOME/themes`.
 It
 chooses `-light` themes when the hour of the day is between `06` and `17`.